cloudmesh-community/book/chapters/faas/openfaas.md

 Following are the the steps involved in creating and deploying a function with OpenFaaS
 * Install OpenFaas
 * Install the OpeFaaS CLI
+* Build the function
-* Develop and deploy the function
+* Deploy the function

 Installing OpenFaas: